tlcoles/02-Challenge/README.md

-# 02-Challenge
+# Code Refactor Project
+## About the project
-Code refactor assignment of ESMT Coding Boot Camp
+This is a ESMT Coding Boot Camp